 What to look forward to

 Have LED bulb prices gone as low as they can go?
 Not at all.
-Philips has already said it will come out with a sub-$10 60W bulb this year.
 Virtually all of the major CFL manufacturers have LED divisions, and competition has only just begun to heat up in the replacement bulb market.

 However, pricing in this market is a race to the bottom.
 Lighting companies have been at pains to offer LED bulbs that replicate the performance of incandescent bulbs and are compatible with legacy fixtures and switches.
 Innovative designs and applications – with greater profit margins — will become the norm when lighting companies go beyond designing commodity incandescent replacement bulbs and begin to exploit the advantages of LEDs, such as color control, or integrated sensors and microcontrollers for room occupancy detection and daylight harvesting.
 As a preview of things to come, consider the Philips Hue system, where the LED bulbs’ color and brightness are controlled by your network router. ($200.)